 The Federal Democratic Republic of Nepal is a tiny South Asian nation tucked between eastern China and northern India.
 While relatively small in size, Nepal is the 43rd most populated country in the world and features some of the globe’s most memorable landmarks, including Mount Everest.
 In fact, thanks to the massive Himalayan mountain range, Nepal is home to 13 of the world’s 20 tallest mountains.

 But while Nepal may have some of the planet’s most majestic scenery, it doesn’t have much in the way of a financial footprint.
 Nepal is a nation that has had long battles amongst competing government factions and was ruled as a monarchy as recently as 2008.
 But democracy has been expanding in Nepal and the Constitution of Nepal was instituted in 2015, making the country a republic and opening up the avenues of commerce.

 Forex trading is allowed in Nepal and all trading of currencies (and other asset classes) is regulated by the Securities Board of Nepal, or SEBON.
 The Nepalese rupee is directly linked to the Indian rupee.
 India and Nepal have a pegged exchange rate on their currencies, which has been in place since 1993.
 One Indian rupee is worth 1.6 Nepali rupees under this exchange rate policy.

-Follow these steps to get started with tradinf forex in Nepal.
+Follow these steps to get started with trading forex in Nepal.

-3. Open your account.
-Before you open an account, you’ll need to send the broker some personal information and choose the type of account you want to trade in.
+Before you open an account with a trading platform, you’ll need to send the broker some personal information and choose the type of account you want to trade in.
 Forex trading requires high leverage since exchange rate moves are measured in fractions of 1 pip and many brokers offer different options on spreads and market access.

 Nepal Forex Trading Strategies